 The LDS Church refers to the work as an “inspired translation.”
-Joseph himself regularly referred to the work as a translation, such as: “I completed the translation and review of the New Testament on the 2nd of February, 1833, and sealed it up, no more to be opened till it arrived in Zion.”
-(History of the Church, 1:324. archive.org) When the Church updated its version of the King James Bible in 1979, it said the translation “…forms an important part of new LDS editions of the scriptures.”
+Joseph himself regularly referred to the work as a translation, such as when he recorded: “I completed the translation and review of the New Testament on the 2nd of February, 1833, and sealed it up, no more to be opened till it arrived in Zion.”
+When the Church updated its version of the King James Bible in 1979, it said the translation “…forms an important part of new LDS editions of the scriptures.”

-An LDS Ensign article asserted “…the work was to be a revelatory experience, through which Joseph would come to an understanding of things that he had not previously known” (Joseph Smith’s Inspired Translation of the Bible, Ensign 1972).
+An article in the Church’s LDS Ensign magazine asserted “…the work was to be a revelatory experience, through which Joseph would come to an understanding of things that he had not previously known.”
+Which specific aspects were previously unknown remains ambiguous.

 Robert J. Matthews, former dean of Religious Instruction at BYU, suggested in an Ensign article “…failure to publish the new translation was not due to any negligence or lack of interest on Joseph Smith’s part, but rather to a neglect on the part of the Saints to provide the temporal necessities by which the Prophet could attend to the work.
-The story is fascinating and meaningful, with important lessons to be learned, not the least of which is that when an opportunity presents itself to render service to a prophet doing the Lord’s work, we should act without delay or the opportunity may pass unfulfilled” (Joseph Smith’s Efforts to Publish HIs Bible Translation, Ensign, Jan 1983).
+The story is fascinating and meaningful, with important lessons to be learned, not the least of which is that when an opportunity presents itself to render service to a prophet doing the Lord’s work, we should act without delay or the opportunity may pass unfulfilled.”

 The introduction to the JST suggests that “Because the Lord revealed to Joseph certain truths that the original authors had once recorded, the Joseph Smith Translation is unlike any other Bible translation in the world.
 In this sense, the word translation is used in a broader and different way than usual, for Joseph’s translation was more revelation than literal translation from one language into another.”